LostRuins/lite.koboldai.net/README.md

 - Added speed (performance) information to worker table
 - Added support for Pygmalion models in chat mode.
 Defaulted chatmode to include some hidden context for prompt engineering if none was supplied and memory is empty.
 - Added fancy color coding to Adventure mode actions and Chat handles
-- Added an option to use v1 sync API when selecting model.
+- Added an option when selecting model to use legacy v1 sync API.
 The Horde model bug should be fixed, so you may not need it.
 - Fixed a bug where a story would fail to generate if A/N Template was undefined
 - Fixed a bug where loading a story prevented you from loading the same story again
+- Fixed a bug where editing a story would add extra newlines after existing ones

 Changelog for KoboldAI Lite 30 Dec 2022:
 - New TTS (Text-To-Speech) feature added!
 Will read out whatever you send and whatever is generated.
 Enable in settings.